vampyres/uneducator.github.io/README.md

-Uneducator is a website that is designed, to help students when presented with boredom in class; we provide many games, bookmarklets, a minimalistic UI and aim to never leave our users.
-We will always find vunerabilities in school blocks and we will never be unaccessible.
+# Uneducator
+Uneducator is a  website designed to entertain students when necessary.
+This website was made for students by students so many aspects are optimised for use.

+## Password

+The Password to access the website is just 123.
+It is ment to be a red herring to teachers.